HPSCTerrSys/eCLM/docs/users_guide/running_eCLM/case_customization.md

 ## 3. Customizing case output

 To customize your simulation output, you can specify the history field options in the namelist file `lnd_in`.
-By default, there is one stream of monthly data files.
+By default, there is one stream of monthly data files called history files.
+History files are in NetCDF format.
 The field options to customize are:

 - `hist_fincl1`: The list of history variables that you want to analyze
 - `hist_mfilt`: The number of records within one output file.
 Default is 1.